tos-kamiya/dvg/docs/indexing.md

 dvgi -v -m en <query_phrase> <document_files>...
 ```

-Example of search using index DB:
+Example of building index DB and search with it:
 ![](images/run9.png)